YukumoHunter/e3-molecule-diffusion/README.md

 4. Experiments

-Even though we haven't finish our implementation in Jax yet (progess can be checked in [src](e3-molecule-diffusion\src) ), we expect a significant improvement in **training time** by using JAX.
+Even though we haven't finish our implementation in Jax yet (progess can be checked in [src](e3-molecule-diffusion\src)), we expect a significant improvement in **training time** by using JAX.

-A first draft of our blogpost can be fount at [blogpost.md](e3-molecule-diffusion\blogpost.md).

 ## Structure
 ```